DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Experiment Logs

 The content of these experiment logs is heavily dependent on the actual objectives we want the player to complete.
-So these will come a *little bit later*.
+So these will come a *little bit later* once I have a very clear idea of what I can ask of the player.

 #### Experiment Log Layout
+...

 #### Set 1 Experiment Logs